 Curriculum: Year Two

 In the second year, the curriculum is fully integrated around organ systems.
 Materials covered in clinical medicine, microbiology, pathology, and pharmacology are integrated into system blocks.
 The second-year curriculum is nine months long with a two-week winter break and a two-week spring break.
-Students usually take Step 1 of the United States Medical Licensure Exam (USMLE) at the end of the second year curriculum.
+Students usually take Step 1 of the U.S. Medical Licensure Exam (USMLE) at the end of the second-year curriculum.

 Year Two Curriculum Overview

 The second-year curriculum integrates the disciplines of clinical medicine, microbiology, pathology, and pharmacology into 12 instructional blocks.
 The first three blocks consist of fundamental principles in each discipline (pharmacokinetics, neoplasia, genetics, etc.), with the remainder of the blocks integrated by organ system (renal, cardiovascular, etc.).
 Examinations are administered at the end of each block, with a composite grade given quarterly (three blocks/quarter).

 - General Principles and Hematopoietic System (9 weeks)

 - Gastrointestinal, Central and Peripheral Nervous Systems, and Psychopathology (8 weeks)

 - Endocrine and Reproductive Systems, and Extremes of Life (8 weeks)

 Certification in advanced cardiac life support is a requirement for graduation.
 Students complete this training after their second year.